 The State Board of Elections certifies election results for all state level elected officials, including races for federal office, and transmits this certification to the appropriate representatives in the legislature.
-Additionally, the State Board of Elections certifies any election shared by more than one county and/or city, and those elected to soil and water conservation districts.

 What is the partisan affiliation of people who certify vote totals at the state and local level?

 Virginia law requires both parties are involved in the certification process.
 See VA Code § 24.2-680.

 Each locality in Virginia also has its own local election board, which is responsible for certifying elections within their jurisdiction.
 See VA Code § 24.2-671.
 Each local board has three court-appointed members.
 The political party that received the most votes in the most recent gubernatorial race retains two of the three seats.
 The third, remaining seat, is awarded the the political party that received the second most votes in the previous gubernatorial race.
 See VA Code § 24.2-102.

 At the state-level, the Board of elections is responsible for certifying the election.
 Virginia law requires that three of the five members of the BOE must be of the same political party that received the highest number of votes in the preceding gubernatorial race.
 The remaining vacancies must be filled by members of the political party that received the second highest number of votes in the preceding gubernatorial race.

 Under what circumstances can a recount be requested?
 By who?

 In Virginia, a recount can be requested to determine the winner of an elected office and for ballot questions.
 In both instances, a recount can only be requested if the margin of victory is within a certain percentage point.
 The person requesting the recount must wait until after the election is certified and must file their petition for a recount with the appropriate court.

 A recount can only be requested by the apparent losing candidate of an election.